falcosecurity/falco-website/content/en/docs/rules/overriding.md

 `append` allows you to add additional values to a list, macro, or rule key

-`replace` allows you to replace the value of an list, macro or macro key
+`replace` allows you to replace the value of a list, macro or macro key

 {{% alert color="warning" %}}
 `append` and `replace` cannot be used together.
 Trying to apply both will result in an error.